create3000/x_ite/docs/_posts/components/VolumeRendering/OpacityMapVolumeStyle.md

 OpacityMapVolumeStyle specifies that volumetric data is rendered using opacity mapped to a transfer function texture.

-The OpacityMapVolumeStyle node belongs to the **VolumeRendering** component and requires at least level **1,** its default container field is *renderStyle.* It is available from X3D version 3.3 or higher.
+The OpacityMapVolumeStyle node belongs to the **VolumeRendering** component and requires at least support level **1,** its default container field is *renderStyle.* It is available from X3D version 3.3 or higher.

 ## Hierarchy